Living in Margate

 Is Margate a good place to live?

-What schools are in Margate?
+What are the schools in Margate like?

-What is the transport like in Margate?
+What is the average house price in Margate?

 Where does this data come from?